netikras/JdbcUtil/README.md

-Created this tiny util when I needed to test some ORA drivers and how they behave in my infra.
+Created this tiny util when I needed to test some ORA drivers and see how they behave in my infra.
 Added a few bells and whistles since then.
 Still it is a very simple though sometimes very useful util.

 EXAMPLE: